SnowyMouse/chimera/README.md

 released in the year 2011 - over seven years ago at the time of writing this sentence.

-### Can I use Chimera under a license besides GNU GPL version 3?
+### Can I distribute Chimera under a license besides GNU GPL version 3?
 Probably not.
 You would first need to ask *all* of the developers of Chimera for permission.